mmistakes/minimal-mistakes/_drafts/2018-12-00-cross-micro-services-authentication-Azure-B2C.md

 Microservices  is an architectural style that structures an application as a collection of loosely coupled services, which implement business capabilities.
 The microservice architecture enables the continuous delivery/deployment of large, complex applications.
 It also enables an organization to evolve its technology stack.

-In this context, it is easy to have web solutions composed by dozen of microservices, that exposes APIs.
+In this context, it is easy to have web solutions composed by dozen of microservices, that exposes indipendent APIs.

 These APIs can provide anonymous access to their services, but in the real world often they must be authenticated.
-This means that once a user authenticates to an identity provider, an easy way to have a "single sign on" to a dozen of microservices is needed.
+This means that once a user authenticates to an identity provider, an easy way to have a "single sign on" to dozens of microservices is needed.

 To add more complexity, a generic API implemented as microservice, could require information from another microservice|API and so on (API to API authenticated call).